anandi-bharwani/Customer-action-prediction-using-e-commerce-data/README.md

- # Customer-action-prediction-using-e-commerce-data
+I # Customer-action-prediction-using-e-commerce-data

 The ecommerce data-set contains the following information about 500 customers:
-1. is visitor visiting site on mobile  or not?
+1. Is visitor visiting site on mobile  or not?
-2. no of products the consumer has viewed
+2. No. of products the consumer has viewed
-3. for how long a user has visited the site
+3. For how long a user has visited the site
 4. Is the user a returning or new user
-5. time of day if visit.
+5. Time of day if visit.
 Time is divided into 4 catogories

 Goal is to create model which predicts the consumer action from the below 4 option:
 1. bounce, i.e, customer simply returns withot buying